Xchange comes packed with plenty of features.

 |Skype for Business Client - "In a call"||When the handset makes or receives a call|

 |Skype for Business Client - "Do not disturb"||When the handset goes to DND|

 Xchange Softphone is a fully featured softphone embedded within the Desktop and Operator clients (PC only) transforming your PC into a mobile extension.
-Xchange Softphone requires an Xchange Softphone license in conjuction with a Dial / Business, Dial Plus / Business Plus or Integrator license.
-It also requires a third party SIP extension to be configured on the Samsung Telephone system.
+Xchange Softphone requires an Xchange Softphone license in conjuction with a Dial/Business, Dial Plus/Business Plus or Integrator license.
+It also requires a third party SIP extension to be configured on the Telephone system.

 Preferred Device allows a user to monitor and control multiple devices and select which device the prefer to use making and receiving calls.

 Xchange integrates with Busylight so now everyone in the office can see if a colleague is available for a conversation, busy on the phone or simply does not want to be disturbed.

 - Busy (on a call/online meeting)

 - Do Not Disturb / Foward

 - Voice mail

 - Fast flash yellow (250ms)